 A financial report that shows how much an organization has spent and earned over a specified fiscal year.

 Art that is created intentionally for a place and space in the public realm, regardless of whether it is situated on public or private property.
 Located indoors or outdoors, public art is free and accessible to everyone.
 Public art can include: expressions of community values or enhancements to an environment, and can raise awareness of an unseen narrative.
 Public art supported by MSAC grants must have a physical presence and a lasting impact on the place and community where it is installed.

 The importance, worth, relevance, or usefulness of the artistic programs or activities to the intended Geographic Area of Service.

 A multi-session arts learning activity that builds knowledge and skills over time.
 Residencies might include a culminating project that demonstrates the full scope of learning.

 The order in which ideas, concepts, and topics are introduced and taught during an educational engagement through a step by step process.

 A mode of learning where knowledge is learned in a particular order building upon concepts over time (scaffolding).

-An opportunity where applicants can have their activities observed by a trained advocate who will then contribute to the evaluation process.
+An opportunity where applicants can have their activities observed by a panelist, who will then contribute to the evaluation process.

 Individuals employed or contracted by an organization for technical management and staff services (e.g., technical directors, stage managers, exhibit preparators, installers, wardrobe, lighting, and sound crews, stagehands, video, and film technicians).